cossacklabs/acra/README.md

 Except for data processing operations, AcraTranslator also analyses API queries: detects intrusions using poison records, sends logs and metrics, and alerts your Ops team in suspicious cases.

 Check out the [Guide: Integrating AcraTranslator into infrastructure](https://docs.cossacklabs.com/acra/guides/integrating-acra-translator-into-new-infrastructure/) to learn more about AcraServer features and how to use them.

-AcraTranslator and AcraServer are fully independent server-side components and can be used together or separately depending on your infrastructure.

 ## Availability